 Shaking: 400 rpm

-These detectors are also used in some of our GPC/SEC analyses:
+These are the detectors that can be used in our GPC/SEC tests:

-When analyzing HDPE pipe resins, high sensitivity is required to be capable of measuring the low number of branches accurately.
-IR5 MCT detector was designed for this specific purpose and it is very powerful when characterizing that kind of resins.
+The IR5 detector is capable of measuring the concentration and the chemical composition of the sample.
+When analyzing HDPE pipe resins, high sensitivity is required to accurately measure the low number of branches that they contain.
+IR5 MCT detector was designed for this specific purpose and it is very powerful when characterizing this kind of resins.

-The IR6 Detector is the latest IR Detector developed by Polymer Char with same capabilities and features than IR5 detector and the additional capability of measuring carbonyls group in the band of 1740 cm-1.
-IR6 Detector is recommended for users willing to analyze polyolefin type EVA, EBA, and others with carbonyls group present in IR band above.
+The IR6 Detector is the latest Infrared Detector developed by Polymer Char.
+It has the same capabilities and features as the IR5 detector, but it is also capable of measuring carbonyls group in the band of 1740 cm-1.
+IR6 Detector is recommended for users that want to analyze polyolefins type EVA, EBA, and others with carbonyls group present in the abovementioned IR band.

-A Light Scattering detector connected to a GPC Instrument allows determining the absolute Molar Mass without calibrating the GPC columns.
+A Light Scattering detector connected to a GPC Instrument makes it possible to determine the absolute Molar Mass without calibrating the GPC columns.